 Dataset Search is straightforward to use: just type your search terms into the search box.
 Use some or all of the keywords that you identified when you considered what data would be useful to you to help get relevant results.

 Search results appear on the left side of the page and you can click on a result to get more information about it.
 The information displayed will vary between results, depending on how much metadata was provided for that result.
-Links immediately underneath the dataset title take you to where the dataset is made available.
+The buttons immediately underneath the dataset title take you to where the dataset is made available.
 Some datasets have more than one link displayed, as the same dataset has been made available through multiple locations.
 Note that not all datasets found using Dataset Search will be openly accessible.

 Once you find a dataset that you're interested in, make sure to assess it for relevance and quality before you start using it.